 Computed tomography, with thin axial cuts, remains the imaging modality of choice.
 With basilar skull fractures, 3D reconstructions are useful.

 May be associated with other significant injuries, most importantly intracranial hemorrhage.

 For isolated skull fractures, treatment is primarily conservative.

-Surgical intervention is determined not by the fracture per se but by extent of associated intracranial pathology, cranial nerve deficit, or cerebrospinal fluid leak.
+Surgical intervention is determined not by the fracture per se but by the extent of the associated intracranial pathology, cranial nerve deficit, or cerebrospinal fluid leak.

 Skull fracture refers to a fracture of one or more bones of the cranial vault or skull base.
 They are categorized according to the appearance, location, degree of depression, and if they are open or closed.
 Open fractures communicate with the skin through a wound, a sinus, the ear, or the oropharynx.
 Skull fractures may be linear or comminuted; comminuted fractures are complex with multiple fracture lines.

 History and exam

 - Battle sign